sharat87/gass/README.md

 ## Roadmap

-I don't intend to add a lot flexibility and features to this, and that's deliberate, conscious, and is treated as a feature.
-The following are things that _may_ happen in the future, when I find the time or if there's significant interest from the community.

 1. Tests.
-1. Support environment secrets.
-WIP.
+1. Better error reporting.
+1. Bug fixes.

+Yes, that's all.
+I don't intend to add a lot of new features to this, and that's a feature.

 ## Tips